 Prior to joining ENU in 2016, Dr Tan held different research positions at three research intensive universities, respectively.
 He was a Postdoctoral Researcher in Cybersecurity at the University of Twente (UT), the Netherlands from 2014 to 2016; a Research Associate at the University of Technology, Sydney (UTS), Australia in 2014; and a Senior Research Assistant at La Trobe University, Australia in 2013.

-Dr. Tan has a long history of collaboration.
-He has active collaborations with fellow faculty at the University of Twente and fellow cyber security faculty from Eindhoven University of Technology.
+Dr Tan has active collaborations with fellow faculty at the University of Twente and fellow cyber security faculty from Eindhoven University of Technology.
 He also has long-term collaborations with international acclaimed scholars from UTS, CSIRO and University of New South Wales.

-His research findings have been published in world leading journals such as IEEE Transactions on Computers, IEEE Transactions on Parallel and Distributed Systems, IEEE Transactions on Cloud Computing, Future Generation Computer Systems, Computer Networks and in prestigious international conferences including IEEE GLOBECOM, IEEE TrustCom and ICONIP.
+His research findings have been published in world leading journals such as IEEE Transactions on Computers (TC), IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Cloud Computing (TCC), Future Generation Computer Systems (FGCS), Computer Networks (CN) and in prestigious international conferences including IEEE GLOBECOM, IEEE TrustCom and ICONIP.